 It seems an extraordinary imbecility that this wonderful outburst of productive energy [over 1924-1929] should be the prelude to impoverishment and depression.
 Some austere and puritanical souls regard it both as an inevitable and a desirable nemesis on so much over expansion, as they call it; a nemesis on man's speculative spirit.
 It would, they feel, be a victory for the mammon of unrighteousness if so much prosperity was not subsequently balanced by universal bankruptcy.
 We need, they say, what they politely call a 'prolonged liquidation' to put us right.
 The liquidation, they tell us, is not yet complete.
 But in time it will be.
 And when sufficient time has elapsed for the completion of the liquidation, all will be well with us again.I do not take this view.
 I find the explanation of the current business losses, of the reduction in output, and of the unemployment which necessarily ensues on this not in the high level of investment which was proceeding up to the spring of 1929, but in the subsequent cessation of this investment.
 I see no hope of a recovery except in a revival of the high level of investment.
 And I do not understand how universal bankruptcy can do any good or bring us nearer to prosperity... [p.
 349].While some part of the investment which was going on in the world at large was doubtless ill judged and unfruitful, there can, I think, be no doubt that the world was enormously enriched by the constructions of the quinquennium from 1925 to 1929; its wealth increased in these five years by as much as in any other ten or twenty years of its history... [p.
 347].Doubtless, as was inevitable in a period of such rapid changes, the rate of growth of some individual commodities [over 1924-1929] could not always be in just the appropriate relation to that of others.
 But, on the whole, I see little sign of any serious want of balance such as is alleged by some authorities.
 The rates of growth [of different sectors]seem to me, looking back, to have been in as good a balance as one could have expected them to be.
 A few more quinquennia of equal activity might, indeed, have brought us near to the economic Eldorado where all our reasonable economic needs would be satisfied... [pp. 347-48].>--John Maynard Keynes, The General Theory and After: Part I, Preparation; Collected Writings of John Maynard Keynes, vol. 13, pt.
 1, Donald Moggridge, ed., (Cambridge, U.K.: Cambridge University Press).I should not be surprised to learn that the FBI considered 'It's a Wonderful Life' to be subversive in their view.
 The FBI reported that it "...attempted to discredit bankers by casting Lionel Barrymore as a 'scrooge-type' so that he would be the most hated man in the picture.
 This, according to these sources, is a common trick used by Communists."
 So?

 There is submitted herewith the running memorandum concerning Communist infiltration of the motion picture industry which has been brought up to date as of May 26, 1947....In addition, [redacted] stated that, in his opinion, this picture deliberately maligned the upper class, attempting to show the people who had money were mean and despicable characters. [redacted] related that if he made this picture portraying the banker, he would have shown this individual to have been following the rules as laid down by the State Bank Examiner in connection with making loans.
 Further, [redacted] stated that the scene wouldn't have "suffered at all" in portraying the banker as a man who was protecting funds put in his care by private individuals and adhering to the rules governing the loan of that money rather than portraying the part as it was shown.
 In summary, [redacted] stated that it was not necessary to make the banker such a mean character and "I would never have done it that way." [redacted] recalled that approximately 15 years ago, the picture entitled "The Letter" was made in Russia and was later shown in this country.
 He recalled that in this Russian picture, an individual who had lost his self-respect as well as that of his friends and neighbors because of drunkenness, was given one last chance to redeem himself by going to the bank to get some money to pay off a debt.
 The old man was a sympathetic character and was so pleased at his opportunity that he was extremely nervous, inferring he might lose the letter of credit or the money itself.
 In summary, the old man made the journey of several days duration to the bank and with no mishap until he fell asleep on the homeward journey because of his determination to succeed.
 On this occasion the package of money dropped out of his pocket.
 Upon arriving home, the old man was so chagrined he hung himself.
 The next day someone returned the package of money to his wife saying it had been found. [redacted] draws a parallel of this scene and that of the picture previously discussed, showing that Thomas Mitchell who played the part of the man losing the money in the Capra picture suffered the same consequences as the man in the Russian picture in that Mitchell was too old a man to go out and make money to pay off his debt to the banker..--To: The Director [FBI], D.M.
 Ladd, COMMUNIST INFILTRATION OF THE MOTION PICTURE INDUSTRYThe FBI may have been correct to believe 'It's a Wonderful Life' to be 'subversive'.
 Indeed!
-Capra's great film was subversive of the right wing reduction of human beings to mere 'economic units' in a right wing machine in which an increasingly tiny elite alone --Mr Potters --beneift.
+Capra's great film was subversive of the right wing reduction of human beings to mere 'economic units' in a right wing machine in which an increasingly tiny elite alone --Mr Potters --benefit.
 The difference is that in an FBI version of 'It's a Wonderful Life', George Bailey would have jumped off the bridge.
-I consider the FBI to be subversive!
-The FBI has been subversive of most freedoms guaranteed us in the Bill of Rights!
+I believe that it is the FBI that is subversive of our most precious freedoms guaranteed us in the Bill of Rights!
 It is the FBI that is subversive of the intentions of James Madison who wrote our Bill of Rights, subversive of the intentions of those brave patriots who were willing to hang in order order to secure those rights.
 What has the FBI to say about that?
 That the FBI would think a classic film 'subversive' I find subversive!
 I would suggest the FBI STFU with respect to those "freedoms" that are guaranteed us by law!!
 I wonder if the FBI would like to debate that topic with me.
 From an online reader review of "It's a Wonderful Life".

 It's a real David vs. Goliath battle.
 Barrymore seems to have unlimited resources at his disposal.
 Samuel S. Hinds as Peter Bailey put it so well to him in asking what are you doing all this for?
 Barrymore does have more money than he could ever possibly use.
 A little charity wouldn't hurt him.